belindathemoon/planetaryHandbook/handbook.md

 ### Postdoc fellowships

-Post-doc fellowships are generally (but not always) required in order to secure a faculty position, and often helpful for getting into a competitive position in NASA or similar institutions.
+Post-doc fellowships are generally (but not always) required in order to be considered for a faculty position, and often helpful for getting into a competitive position in NASA or similar institutions.
 That said, it's not the end of the world if you don't get a post-doc.
 There are still many jobs within research institutions that are open to you.
 One example is the Space Telescope Science Institute.

 If it's really important to you to get a post-doc, there are some things you can do while in graduate school to make yourself more competitive: